Scientists conduct experiments with EEG caps, exploring neurofeedback techniques, cognitive performance

 This course is delivered in three terms of ten weeks each, with one term being focused on psychology, one term focused on forensic biology and one term being a combination of the two subjects with the exception of level 6 where you may study both subjects across all three terms.

-In each term, students study 40 credits comprised of either one or two modules.
+In each term, you study 40 credits comprised of either one or two modules.
 Scheduled contact hours range between approximately 6 and 12 hours per week depending upon level of study and the complexity of the material being taught.
-For psychology, students can expect to take part in lectures, laboratory classes, workshops, seminars, and one-to-one tutorials/supervision.
-Students are expected to engage in independent study (approximately 30-35 hours per week) which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment etc.).
-There will also be times when students need to work collaboratively with others.
+For psychology, you can expect to take part in lectures, laboratory classes, workshops, seminars, and one-to-one tutorials/supervision.
+You are expected to engage in independent study (approximately 30-35 hours per week) which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment etc.).
+There will also be times when you need to work collaboratively with others.

-There will be a broad range of assessment methods so that students are exposed to the different types of task they might encounter in the workplace.
+There will be a broad range of assessment methods so you are exposed to the different types of tasks you might encounter in the workplace.
 Assessment methods may include essays, research reports, reflective reports, presentations and multiple choice examinations.
-These and other assessments such as case studies, portfolios and blogs allow students to demonstrate their competencies in these areas and to develop their skills in writing for both academic and non-academic audiences.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+These and other assessments such as case studies, portfolios and blogs allow you to demonstrate your competencies in these areas and to develop your skills in writing for both academic and non-academic audiences.
+We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.